Amath/Atm S 505/Ocean 511

 Homework (50%), posted to class web page and assigned on a quasi-weekly basis.
 Collaboration with your fellow students is encouraged, but everyone needs to write out the homework in their own words.
 You may submit homework in class (as a paper copy) or electronically through Canvas.
 Late homework (after 5pm on due date) accepted only by prior arrangement with instructor, and under no circumstances after 5 pm on the next class day following the due date.
 After your first late homework, there will be a 25% penalty on further late homeworks.

 Midterm (20%), Wednesday Nov.
-8, 50 min., in-class, closed book, 1 double-sided sheet of notes.
-Calculators OK, but no computers or cell phones.
+8, 50 min., in-class, closed book, 1 hand-written double-sided sheet of notes.
+No electronic devices.
+Bring your own paper.
+Here are some midterm-practice-problems.pdf which we can discuss next Tuesday; no written solutions will be provided.

 Final (30%), take-home, open book/note, no consultation or collaboration with anyone.
 Posted Wednesday, Dec.
 6; due Wed Dec 13 by 5:00 pm, either under the door of Prof. Bretherton's office, ATG 704 (note the building is locked at 6 pm) or electronically through Canvas.
 Please don't use my mailbox.